easybuilders/easybuild-docs/docs/installing-extensions-in-parallel.md

 To let EasyBuild install extensions in parallel, the `parallel-extensions-install` configuration option must be enabled.

-In addition, since the support for installing extensions in parallel is an experimental feature, the `experimental` configuration option must be also be enabled (see also [Experimental features][experimental_features]).

 How many extension installations should be started (at maximum) at the same time is controlled by the `parallel` configuration option.